santu-d-dotcom/youtube-growth-guide/guides/niche-research.md

 **Ready to generate content ideas?** Check out our [Video Ideation Guide](video-ideation.md) to turn your niche research into high-performing video concepts.

-**Want to automate niche research?** [Creator Unlock](https://creatorunlock.com?fpr=chris95), founded by Jeremy Vest, uses AI to identify profitable niches and opportunities automatically, incorporating the same methodologies outlined in this guide.
+**Want to automate niche research?** [Creator Unlock's Dashboard and Video Audit](https://creatorunlock.com?fpr=chris95), founded by Jeremy Vest, uses AI to identify profitable niches, analyze market opportunities, and provide niche recommendations automatically.
+It incorporates the same methodologies outlined in this guide but saves you hours of manual research!

 ---